 Among those recipes credited to Delmonico’s include Baked Alaska, Lobster Newberg, Manhattan Clam Chowder, and Delmonico Potatoes.
 (Eggs Benedict and Chicken à la King might have also been the restaurant’s creations, but of these, the lore is less certain.)

-The company closed the restaurant at the Delmonico Building (on Fifth Avenue and 26th Street) in 1899, which led to this story appearing in newspapers nationwide.
+The company closed the restaurant at the Delmonico Building (on Fifth Avenue and 26th Street) in 1899, which led to this first story appearing in newspapers nationwide.

 Delmonico’s closed forever